null

 Why You Should Care About Smash Factor

-Posted by GolfBox on 1st May 2024
+Posted by GolfBox on 2nd Oct 2024

-Ever experienced that elusive feeling where the golf ball streams off the clubface so fast and hot you’re convinced the pros couldn’t have hit it any better?
+Ever experienced that elusive feeling where the golf ball streams off the club face so fast and hot you’re convinced the pros couldn’t have hit it any better?

 That is what you call maximising your Smash Factor!